-While this is the primary audience for the document, it may also help the users of financial statements to understand the significant judgements made by issuers’ directors in preparing financial statements.
-It highlights matters users may wish to be aware of and focus on when reviewing those financial statements.
-In this regard the following sections of the document are of particular relevance:
+Despite being aimed mainly at preparers, approvers and auditors, IAASA believes that the document may be helpful to the users of financial statements in helping them to understand the significant judgements made by entities in preparing financial statements.
+The document seeks to highlight matters users may wish to be aware of and focus on when reviewing those financial statements.

 The Observations document can be accessed here.